mikeelmar/mirarproject/README.txt

 PECAYO, Cariel John S.

 <!--- NOTE --->
 This website requires internet connection to load its resources, including font.
-Furthremore, it is best experienced in maximized and 100% browser zoom.
+Furthermore, it is best experienced in maximized and 100% browser zoom.